bobertoyin/bobertoyin.com/content/blog/redoing_personal_site.md

 +++
-title = "Redoing My Personal Site" description = "If at first you don't succeed, pretend you don't know where your old site went." date = 2022-12-23
+title = "Redoing My Personal Site" description = "If at first you don't succeed, pretend you don't know where your old site went" date = 2022-12-23
 +++